 Technical examinations of the National Gallery's three portraits show that these colors were enhanced by the use of an imprimatura layer, a feature of his work that has not been previously recognized.

 Theus painted more than 150 portraits.
 His only competition came from English painter John Wollaston, who worked in Charleston in 1765-67.
 Theus died in Charleston in 1774, and his estate, including "pictures, prints, paints, books, and personal belongings," was sold to produce cash legacies for his family.
 Among the items were "a great many PORTRAITS of Men, Women, and Children," soon advertised for sale by Edward Oats (South Carolina and American General Gazette, September 9, 1774; Archives, Museum of Early Southern Decorative Arts, Winston-Salem, N.C.).
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Middleton, Margaret Simons.
 Jeremiah Theus: Colonial Artist of Charles Town.
 Columbia, South Carolina, 1953.